ryanpeach/FederatedMutualAid/README.md

 1. Trust will be established by the trust in the server, which will include moderation, and invitation.
 We will not be using crypto, as crypto does not enhance either trust or security, only complexity, obfuscation, and a thousand other problems.
 2. Invitation will always be peer to peer, so we can regulate supply/demand on the servers and establish networks of trust (to prevent bot attacks).
 Banning an individual should be able to easily ban their entire tree of invitees, who could then re-add themselves with another invite without data-loss (data is never deleted automatically).
 3. Qualitative review, as far as it is measured in a fungible way, will be done soley through positive feedback (upvote analogues).
 This is to prevent toxicity and brigading.
 Moderation is sufficient to prevent bad actors from being able to participate in the network.
-4. Things and services will be automatically assigned rather than user selected.
-This will prevent brigading and burnout.
+4. Things and services will be mediated through the bot rather than directly accessed by the user.
+This will prevent brigading and burnout, and "social media culture".

 ## AI